 The state of the art Deanna J. Reed Science and Math Center is one of the most recent additions to Carl Albert State College, and the newest residential housing unit is the J.C.
 Holton Family Leader Center.
 The CASC Development Foundation’s focus on scholarships and campus housing continues to support the efforts of the college to make student success a priority.
 Carl Albert State College’s Scholars Program draws top students from across the region to live on campus while earning their degrees.
 The Scholars Program is an integral piece of what makes Carl Albert State College unique.

 The College offers a wide variety of degrees, with health science programs being some of the most sought after degrees.
 The nursing program continues to expand and provide the region with well-trained health care professionals.
-Physical Therapist Assistant and Radiologic Technology are two additional health related programs currently available at Carl Albert.
+Physical Therapist Assistant is an additional health related programs currently available at Carl Albert.

 CASC’s central campus is located in Poteau, Oklahoma.
 CASC also has a location in Sallisaw, Oklahoma that opened in spring 1979.
 Initially, all classes were taught in public school facilities.
 In the fall of 1990, classes were moved to a vacant elementary school building.
 In 1992, CASC Sallisaw began operating in its current location in the Sallisaw Industrial Park.
 At that time, six classrooms were available to serve 170 students.